redhat-best-practices-for-k8s/certsuite-qe/README.md

 | ------ | ------ |
 | FEATURES | To select the test scenarios that you are going to test, comma separated
 | CERTSUITE_REPO_PATH | Points to the absolute path to  [cnf-certification-test](https://github.com/test-network-function/cnf-certification-test) on your machine
-| CERTSUITE_IMAGE | Links to the TNF image.
-Default is quay.io/testnetworkfunction/cnf-certification-test
+| CERTSUITE_IMAGE | Links to the Certsuite image.
+Default is quay.io/testnetworkfunction/k8s-best-practices-certsuite
 | CERTSUITE_IMAGE_TAG | image tag that is going to be tested.
 Default is latest
 | TEST_IMAGE | Test image that is going to be used for all test resources such as deployments, daemonsets and so on.
-Default is quay.io/testnetworkfunction/cnf-test-partner
+Default is quay.io/testnetworkfunction/k8s-best-practices-debug
-| DEBUG_TNF | Generate `Debug` folder that will contain TNF suites folders with TNF logs for each test.
+| DEBUG_CERTSUITE | Generate `Debug` folder that will contain Certsuite suites folders with Certsuite logs for each test.
 | CERTSUITE_LOG_LEVEL | Log level.
 Default is 4
 | DISABLE_INTRUSIVE_TESTS | Turns off the intrusive tests for faster execution.
 Default is `false`.
 | ENABLE_PARALLEL | Enable ginkgo -p parallel flags (experimental).
 Default is `false`.